-On February 19, 2010, ARC approved removing 1,532 acres, disturbed by development and no longer desirable for state acquisition (just tax value of \$489,091,150), from the project boundary.
+On February 19, 2010, the Acquisition and Restoration Council removed 1,532 acres, disturbed by development and no longer desirable for state acquisition (just tax value of \$489,091,150), from the project boundary.

-On December 9, 2011, ARC placed this project in the Partnerships and Regional Incentives category.
+On December 9, 2011, the Acquisition and Restoration Council placed the project in the Partnerships and Regional Incentives category.